yazi-rs/yazi-rs.github.io/docs/plugins/types.md

 Properties:

-- `idx`: The index of the active tab
+- `idx` - The index of the active tab

 Meta methods: